 Here, select the relevant PSD file from the list that appears to open and restore it.

-Method 5: Use Professional Tools to recover your damaged PSD file.
+Method 5: Use Professional Tools to repair your damaged PSD file.

 If none of the above methods have worked, then you might want to consider trying an online tool or a piece of software that is dedicated to repairing corrupt PSD files.
 These are often very quick and easy to use and tend to have high success rates.